thiippal/tankbuster/README.md

 ### Integrating Tankbuster into your code

-If you wish to integrate Tankbuster into your code, import the module using:
+If you wish to integrate Tankbuster into your Python program, import the module using:

 <code>import tankbuster</code>

-Importing the module allows you to call the <i>bust</i> method, which takes an image file as the input.
+Importing the module allows you to call the <i>bust</i> method, which takes an image file as input.

 <code>tankbuster.bust('image.png')</code>